CGCookie/retopoflow/help/quick_start.md

 This guide will help you get started with the RetopoFlow.

-More detailed help is available by pressing `F1` after you start RetopoFlow.
+More detailed help is available by pressing {{general help}} after you start RetopoFlow.

 ## The Short, Short Version